The School-Home Partnership

 Gillen Brewer's unwavering commitment to each family is a cornerstone of the program.
 The School's philosophy is founded on the belief that changing the life of a child can only be achieved through meeting the needs of the family as well.
 GBS' goal for parents is that they develop an understanding of their child and acquire the information and strategies with which they can be his/her strongest and most supportive advocate.
 As both mentor and partner to parents, the school strives to provide a network of resources and to develop a collaborative relationship which fosters awareness and sensitivity and enhances the progress of each individual child.

 Below are some helpful resources for families to review.
+Current GBS families are encouraged to visit the parent portal for more in-depth resources and communications.

 Here at Gillen Brewer, Screen-Free Week is a time to reconnect as a community of learners and focus on being “present,” without the distraction that can sometimes come from screens and the overuse of technology.
 In celebration of Screen-Free Week, there will be many fun activities planned in the classrooms and outdoors.
 We hope you also take the time to participate at home in various screen-free activities.
 Some suggestions are listed below:Screen-Free